huawei-noah/Pretrained-Language-Model/BBPE/README.md

 * Note: the above source codes assume that the Chinese, Korean and Japanese text is in their natural format without any word boundary information (i.e., we assume that there is no whitespace on the boudary of each words).
 If your Chinese, Korean and Japanese text is tokenizied (i.e., each word has whitespaces on its boundary), please change the code 'if len(getCJK(token)) > 0 or len(getPunc(token)) > 0: ' in both line 132 and line 156 in utf-8-mt-byte.py to be 'if len(getPunc(token)) > 0: '.

-### Step 2: byte-level BPE
+### Step 2: Byte-level BPE/SentencePiece

-* The commands of this step are as follows.
+* The steps has two different versions of implementations and you may select one of them.
+The first one is implemented by using the tool called fastBPE and the commands are shown as follows.

+#### Version 1:

 ```
 cat MTData_byte/* > MTData_byte.txt